 In Reception and Key Stage 1 classes, reading is taught through daily phonics lessons with differentiated activities to cater for all levels of learning.
-Planned guided reading sessions take place regularly, so children can apply their phonic knowledge and have the opportunity to learn other reading skills by means of the ‘reading detectives’ e.g. feeling finder, where simple inferences are made.
+Planned guided reading sessions take place regularly, so children can apply their phonic knowledge and have the opportunity to learn other reading skills.
+These sessions are taught within a context of a key book.

 - Information Texts

 - Explanation Texts

 - Report Texts

 Whilst Literacy lessons focus on learning new Literacy skills (eg. spelling, grammar, particular text features of a report), children are also presented with other opportunites to practice and apply the writing skills they have already learned for example, by writing: